Looking for the best mouth guard you can get to play hockey in? Perfect. That’s what this article is about.

 First of all while looking for the top mouth guards for yourself or a child, you are going to want a mouth guard that is slim and fits comfortably in the mouth.

-The mouthguard should fit snug and not move around too much.
-You’ll also want to get a high quality mouth guard that has great speaking abilities.
-In hockey you are talking a lot on the ice, so having a mouth guard that you can communicate in is very important.
+The mouthguard should fit snugly and not move around too much.
+You’ll also want to get a high-quality mouthguard that has great speaking abilities.
+In hockey, you are talking a lot on the ice, so having a mouth guard that you can communicate with is very important.
 You don’t want to struggle while trying to talk.

 You also want it to do the most important thing for your brain, prevent concussions.
-The best way to ensure that your mouth guard is in your mouth at the time of impact is to get a mouth guard that is comfortable.
-If it isn’t comfy, you will probably leave it hang out of the side of your mouth.
-It’s completely ineffective when your mouth guard is hanging out of the side of your mouth.
+The best way to ensure that your mouthguard is in your mouth at the time of impact is to get a mouthguard that is comfortable.
+If it isn’t comfy, you will probably leave it hanging out of the side of your mouth.
+It’s completely ineffective when your mouthguard is hanging out of the side of your mouth.

-The biggest thing here though is get a great mouth guard that is comfortable and thin.
-Those are the tow biggest features to look for.
-If your mouth guard is comfortable, you’ll most likely keep it in your mouth the entire skate, rather than chewing on one side.
+The biggest thing here though is to get a great mouth guard that is comfortable and thin.
+Those are the two biggest features to look for.
+If your mouthguard is comfortable, you’ll most likely keep it in your mouth the entire skate, rather than chewing on one side.

 If you are playing bantam hockey or up, it’s obvious that you will want a mouth guard because you will more than likely get checked while playing.
-If you don’t have a mouth guard in, you could easily find yourself laid up with a concussion for a couple weeks.
+If you don’t have a mouthguard in, you could easily find yourself laid up with a concussion for a couple of weeks.

 The key is to find a mouth guard that is comfortable and enjoyable to talk in.
 If it feels good and you can talk while wearing it, you will be perfect.